Brooks, Grizzlies end another Heat win streak, 124-112 - WHIZ News

 TIP-INS

 Grizzlies: Brooks scored nine consecutive points for the Grizzlies late in the third period.
-With the Heat converging on him during Memphis’ last possession of the period, Brooks found an open Tyus Jones for a 3-pointer that gave the Grizzlies a 96-89 advantage. … Valanciunas extended his double-figure rebounding streak to 17.
+With the Heat converging on him during Memphis’ last possession of the period, Brooks found an open Tyus Jones for a 3-pointer that gave the Grizzlies a 96-89 advantage.
+“The situations early in the quarter allowed him to be aggressive to score and he finishes it with a heck of an unselfish play,” Jenkins said. … Valanciunas extended his double-figure rebounding streak to 17.
 He also had his 35th double-double of the season. … De’Anthony Melton (sore left leg) and Brandon Clarke (sore left calf) sat out along with Jaren Jackson (right knee surgery recovery) and Justise Winslow (sore right quadriceps).

 UP NEXT